Mikoyan MiG-29: Introduction and improvements

 In the West, the new fighter was given the NATO reporting name "Fulcrum-A" because the pre-production MiG-29A, which should have logically received this designation, remained unknown in the West at that time.
 The Soviet Union did not assign official names to most of its aircraft, although nicknames were common.
 Unusually, some Soviet pilots found the MiG-29's NATO reporting name, "Fulcrum", to be a flattering description of the aircraft's intended purpose, and it is sometimes unofficially used in Russian service.

-The MiG-29B was widely exported in downgraded versions, known as MiG-29B 9-12A and MiG-29B 9-12B for Warsaw Pact and non-Warsaw Pact nations respectively, with less capable avionics and no capability for delivering nuclear weapons.
+The MiG-29 was widely exported in downgraded versions, known as MiG-29 9-12A for Warsaw Pact and MiG-29 9-12B for non-Warsaw Pact nations, with less capable avionics and no capability for delivering nuclear weapons.

 In the 1980s, Mikoyan developed the improved MiG-29S to use longer range R-27E air-to-air missiles.
 It added a dorsal 'hump' to the upper fuselage to house a jamming system and some additional fuel capacity.
 The weapons load was increased to 4000 kg with airframe strengthening.
 These features were included in new-built fighters and upgrades to older MiG-29s.

 Refined versions of the MiG-29 with improved avionics were fielded by the Soviet Union, but Mikoyan's multirole variants, including a carrier-based version designated MiG-29K, were never produced in large numbers.
 Development of the MiG-29K carrier version was suspended for over a decade before being resumed; the type went into service with the Indian Navy's INS Vikramaditya, and Russian Navy's Admiral Kuznetsov class aircraft carrier.
 Mikoyan also developed improved versions MiG-29M and MiG-29SMT.

 There have been several upgrade programmes conducted for the MiG-29.
 Common upgrades include the adoption of standard-compatible avionics, service life extensions to 4,000 flight hours, safety enhancements, greater combat capabilities and reliability.

 Replacement

 On 11 December 2013, Russian deputy prime minister Dmitry Rogozin revealed that Russia was planning to build a new fighter to replace the MiG-29.
-The Sukhoi Su-27 and its derivatives were to be replaced by the Sukhoi Su-57, but a different design was needed to replace the lighter MiGs.
+The Sukhoi Su-27 and its derivatives were to be replaced by the Sukhoi Su-57, but a different design was needed to directly replace the lighter MiGs.
 A previous attempt to develop a MiG-29 replacement, the MiG 1.44 demonstrator, failed in the 1990s.
 The concept came up again in 2001 with interest from India, but they later opted for a variant of the Su-57.
 Air Force commanders have hinted at the possibility of a single-engine airframe that uses the Su-57's engine, radar, and weapons primarily for Russian service.
 This has since been revealed to be the Sukhoi Su-75 Checkmate.
+Meanwhile, in Russian service, the MiG-29 has been largely replaced by the Sukhoi Su-30SM, representing a loss in market share of the MiG-29 series to the Sukhoi heavier platforms.